mgechev/blog.mgechev.com/_drafts/immutability-in-angularjs-immutablejs.markdown

 ## Test cases

-I tried total 24 test cases - 12 for using immutable list and 12 for using plain JavaScript array.
-Since the biggest factors in this benchmark are the bindings count and the collection size I did a cross product between:
+I run 24 tests - 12 using immutable list and 12 using plain JavaScript array.
+Since the biggest factors in this benchmark are the number of bindings and the collection size I did a cross product between:

 #### Bindings
 - 1